 He has successfully represented clients such as Baker Petrolite, Eli Lilly, Pfizer, Merck, Janssen, Schering-Plough, Bristol-Myers Squibb, Dow AgroSciences, Allergan, Bayer, Purdue Pharmaceuticals and Amgen in all levels of court on litigation matters.

-With over 15 years experience, Patrick regularly appears as a speaker on key litigation issues impacting companies operating in Canada.
-He frequently publishes articles in IP-related reports such as the Canadian Intellectual Property Reports and Gowlings’ annual Life Sciences & Law Current Issues publication.
-He is a former adjunct professor of law at the University of Ottawa having taught patent law.
-He now teaches and mentors students, associates and junior partners at the Firm.
+Patrick is a regular writer and speaker on key IP issues impacting companies operating in Canada.
+He is a former adjunct professor of law at the University of Ottawa and now mentors students, associates and junior partners at the firm.